 article 17 CONFIDENTIALITY

 18 Confidentiality.
-Calpine shall keep the terms and provisions of this Agreement strictly confidential and shall not disclose them, in whole or in part, provided that Calpine may disclose to PGT the fact that it has entered into an agreement to acquire the Assigned Capacity for purposes of satisfying PGT's creditworthiness requirements and obtaining PGT's consent to the assignment of the Assigned Capacity.
+Both Parties shall keep the terms and provisions of this Agreement strictly confidential and shall not disclose them, in whole or in part, provided that Calpine may disclose to PGT the fact that it has entered into an agreement to acquire the Assigned Capacity for purposes of satisfying PGT's creditworthiness requirements and obtaining PGT's consent to the assignment of the Assigned Capacity.
 After the Conditions Deadline, Calpine may disclose to the third parties the fact that it has acquired the Assigned Capacity.
-If Calpine shall be required by any court, legislative or administrative body to, whether by oral questions, interrogatories, requests for information, subpoena, or some other processes, Calpine shall have the full right and ability to disclose same without regard to the confidentiality covenant herein contained; provided, however, that Calpine shall provide Enron with as much notice of its requirement to make such disclosure as is reasonably practicable and do all things that Enron may reasonably request, at Enron's cost, to facilitate Enron's efforts to eliminate or restrict such requirement.
+If either Party shall be required by any court, legislative or administrative body to, whether by oral questions, interrogatories, requests for information, subpoena, or some other processes, either Party shall have the full right and ability to disclose same without regard to the confidentiality covenant herein contained; provided, however, that such Party shall provide the other Party with as much notice of its requirement to make such disclosure as is reasonably practicable and do all things that the other Party may reasonably request, at the other Party’s cost, to facilitate the other Party’s efforts to eliminate or restrict such requirement.

 article 19 GENERAL

 20 Assignment.
-No Party shall assign its rights or obligations hereunder.
+No Party shall assign its rights or obligations hereunder without the prior consent of the other Party, which consent shall not be unreasonably withheld.

 21 Survival of Covenants, Indemnities, Representations and Warranties.
 The covenants, indemnities, representations and warranties contained in this Agreement shall survive the assignment and shall be separate from and additional to those contained in the Transfer Documents and any other documents delivered pursuant to this Agreement.